This webpage contains affiliate links. See more details here.

 The Opera del Duomo Museum (just behind the Duomo) is a fascinating museum that explores history of the Duomo with huge selection of artifacts, artwork, relics, antiques, religious items and statues to see (the main attraction and certainly a must see are the original Gates of Paradise).
 You may also want to visit it!

-You can visit the Florence cathedral for free, but you’ll have to buy one of the combined tickets or passes to see the other areas (see all available options here!).
-For finding out more about these sights, join one of many guided tours (it's definitely worth!)
+A visit to the Cathedral is completely free, but you’ll have to buy one of the combined tickets or passes to see the other areas (see all available options here!).
+For finding out more about these sights, join one of many guided tours (it's definitely worth!).

 All these is in the very center of Florence, less than a 10-minute walk from the train station.